rurza/AppleIntelligenceGlowEffect/README.md

 # WatchOS Demo
 - WatchOS.Swift is the old version of the animation
-- WatchOS_WithFreeze has updated performance and a Freeze (Boolean) parameter to freeze the animation in place
+- WatchOS_WithFreeze.swift has updated performance and a Freeze (Boolean) parameter to freeze the animation in place

 ![WatchOS Demo](ReadMe/WatchOSDemo.gif)